TryKickoff/trykickoff.github.io/learn/snippets.md

 ---
-title: Sublime Text snippets for Kickoff
+title: IDE snippets for Kickoff
+subtitle: Snippets for Atom and Sublime Text
 layout: docs
 navgroup: docs
-navactive: docssublime
+navactive: docssnippets
 meta:
   description: Use Sublime?
 These handy snippets will make life with Kickoff even
     easier.